Intimate-Partner Violence and Stalking Typologies

 India.
 The Protection of Women from Domestic Violence Act 2005 (PWDVA) is the primary civil remedial statute.
 Its definition of domestic violence at § 3 covers physical, sexual, verbal, emotional, and economic abuse within shared-household relationships, including live-in partnerships (D. Velusamy v.
 D. Patchaiammal, SC 2010).
 Available orders: Protection (§ 18), Residence (§ 19), Monetary Relief (§ 20), Custody (§ 21), and Compensation (§ 22).
 For stalking, BNS 2023 § 78 (replacing IPC § 354D inserted 2013) criminalises a man repeatedly contacting or following a woman despite clear indication of disinterest, including monitoring her internet and electronic communications.
 First offence: up to three years; subsequent conviction: up to five years.
 The provision is not gender-neutral, male victims of stalking must rely on general criminal provisions.

 United Kingdom.
 The Protection from Harassment Act 1997 was the first statutory response; the Stalking Protection Act 2019 (England and Wales) added the Stalking Protection Order (SPO), a civil preventive order police can apply for at the magistrates' court on a civil standard of proof before any criminal charges are filed.
 SPOs can impose no-contact conditions, no-loitering zones, and requirements to attend stalking intervention programmes.
-Scotland operates under the Protection from Stalking (Scotland) Act 2010, which creates a discrete criminal stalking offence.
+Scotland's criminal stalking offence is created by Section 39 of the Criminal Justice and Licensing (Scotland) Act 2010.

 United States.
 All 50 states have criminal stalking statutes.
 VAWA 2022 (P.L.
-117-103) strengthened firearms-prohibition provisions for domestic-violence protection order subjects and, at § 1309, created a federal online intimate image abuse offence.
+117-103) strengthened firearms-prohibition provisions for domestic-violence protection order subjects and, at § 1309, created a federal civil cause of action for nonconsensual disclosure of intimate images.
 The federal stalking statute (18 U.S.C. § 2261A) covers interstate and foreign commerce stalking.
 Extreme Risk Protection Orders (ERPOs, available in 19 states and DC) allow courts to temporarily remove firearms from persons posing a danger and have been applied in IPV and stalking cases.

 Australia.
 Paul Mullen and Michele Pathé's research programme at Monash University and Forensicare shaped Australian stalking policy directly.
 The Mental Health Court Liaison Service in Victoria, developed partly through their advocacy, provides specialised mental health assessment for stalking defendants.
 Each Australian state has criminal stalking legislation aligned with the Model Criminal Code, covering physical, telephone, and digital surveillance.

-Paul Mullen, Michele Pathé, Rosemary Purcell, and Gary Stuart published the empirical foundation of this typology in Journal of Forensic Sciences (1999), developed from the largest clinical sample of stalking perpetrators assembled at that time at the Victorian Institute of Forensic Mental Health.
+Paul Mullen, Michele Pathé, Rosemary Purcell, and Gary Stuart published the empirical foundation of this typology in the American Journal of Psychiatry (1999), developed from the largest clinical sample of stalking perpetrators assembled at that time at the Victorian Institute of Forensic Mental Health.

 The rejected stalker pursues a former intimate partner following rejection or relationship termination.
 Motivation is ambivalent: simultaneous desire to reconcile and to punish.
 Duration is often long; pursuit alternates between approach and threatening or assaultive behaviour.
 Most common type in forensic practice; primary target of most stalking legislation.